edmiranda/aws-kafka-example-cicd/README.md

   - Identify ARN Admin Role that we will use to run our scripts in Terraform
   - Identify VPC ID, Subnets IDs (Only Private), CIDR of our Private Subnets, Route Table ID of our Private Subnets
   - IAM Role with Admin Access (IAM Role for running our Terraform)
+  - Create EC2 with Admin Role to run terraform and validate that you have connection with VPC and Subnets where your EKS Cluster will run

 ## Least Privileges